Bacterial Cell Cycle Group

-We have described key aspects of the E. coli cell cycle control such as: the DnaA protein being limiting for replication, the role of Dam, and the importance of cis-acting control regions.
-Recently we have widened our focus to include the development of antimicrobial compounds targeting especially the DNA replication machinery.
+We have described key aspects of the E. coli cell cycle control including the DnaA protein being limiting for replication, the role of Dam, and the importance of cis-acting control regions.
+Recently we have widened our focus to include the development of antimicrobials with special emphasis on antimicrobial peptides.

 1a.
 Control of bacterial chromosome replication